 Fender Jaguar vs Mustang: What’s the Difference?

 Fender Jaguar and Mustang share the same brand and background.
 But they are subtly different guitars.
-Each model gets the job done, they each have unique features that make them worth considering.
+Each model gets the job done, they each have features that make them worth considering.

 The main differences between the Jaguar and Mustang are the tone, weight, and controls.
 The Jaguar has a slightly warmer tone.
 While the Fender Mustang sounds brighter and thinner.
-The Mustang is also lighter, and features angled pickups.
-But the Jaguar has more controls and is more expensive.

 Let’s take a closer look at some subtle differences between the Fender Jaguar Vs Mustang.
 You should know about them before deciding which one is right for you.